 Magnifying glass Picture 6: Text seen through a magnifying glass (source: Wikipedia) A magnifying glass (called a hand lens in laboratory contexts) is a convex lens that is used to produce a magnified image of an object.
 (Source: Wikipedia) Screen magnifier ZoomText, Supernova Magnifier, Windows Magnifier A screen magnifier is software that interfaces with a computer's graphical output to present enlarged screen content.
 By enlarging part (or all) of a screen, people with visual impairments can better see words and images.
-(Source: Wikipedia) Screen reader JAWS, NVDA, Windows Narrator, VoiceOver, TalkBack A screen reader is a form of assistive technology that renders text and image content as speech or Braille output.
+(Source: Wikipedia) . , Screen reader JAWS, NVDA, Windows Narrator, VoiceOver, TalkBack A screen reader is a form of assistive technology that renders text and image content as speech or Braille output.
 Screen readers are essential to people who are blind, and are useful to people who are visually impaired, illiterate, or have a learning disability.
-Screen readers are software applications that attempt to convey what people with normal eyesight see on a display to their users via non- visual means, like text-to- speech, sound icons, or a Braille device.
+Screen readers are software applications that attempt to convey what people with normal eyesight see on a display to their users via nonvisual means, like text-to-speech, sound icons, or a Braille device.
+(Source: Wikipedia)

-eSpeak (different speech.
-A computer system Speech synthesis Speech synthesis Called a speech computer or speech synthesizer, and can be implemented in software or hardware products.
-A text-to-speech (TTS) system converts normal language tex into speech; other systems render symbolic linguistic Speech synthesis AnReader (Serbian), artificial production of human speech.
+Speech synthesis eBralec (Slovenian), AnReader (Serbian), eSpeak (different languages) Speech synthesis is the artificial production of human speech.
 A computer system used for this purpose is called a speech computer or speech synthesizer, and can be implemented in software or hardware products.
 A text-to-speech (TTS) system converts normal language text into speech; other systems render symbolic linguistic representations like phonetic transcriptions into speech.
+(Source: Wikipedia)

-Teaching tools applied to the education of pupils with visual impairments a.
-Adaptation of materials for visually impaired pupils
+Teaching tools applied to the education of pupils with visual impairments a Adaptation of materials for visually impaired pupils

-Blind and low vision pupils encounter different things during their schooling: books, textbooks, workbooks, worksheets, basic texts, materials for checking, consolidating and assessing knowledge.
+Blind and low vision pupils encounter different things during their schooling: books, textbooks, workbooks, worksheets, basic texts, consolidating and assessing knowledge.

-With adapted learning materials, we enable pupils to use the materials independently.
+With adapted learning materials, we enable pupils to use the materials independently